pmem/pmemfile/README.md

 * BUILD_LIBPMEMFILE=0 - disables building of libpmemfile.so
 * DEVELOPER_MODE=1 - enables coding style, whitespace, license checks and enables fail-on-warning flags
 * LONG_TESTS=1 - enables tests which take much more time
+* LIBPMEMFILE_POP=1 - replaces libpmemfile-posix.so with libpmemfile-posix-on-POSIX library which imitates libpmemfile-posix.so, but uses POSIX functions provided by OS
 * TEST_DIR=/mnt/pmem/test_dir - provides directory where tests will create its pools
 * TRACE_TESTS=1 - dumps more info when test fails (requires cmake >= 3.4)
 * TESTS_USE_FORCED_PMEM=1 - allows tests to force enable or force disable use of optimized flush in libpmemobj (to speed them up)